 The depth of your slate chippings depends on what you use them for and their size.

 Generally, standard 20mm slate chippings should be laid approximately 4-5cm deep.
-However, specifically for driveways this should be slightly deeper at 5-6cm.

 What is calibrated slate?